 Jamela loves going to school.
 She enjoys being with her friends and understands that education is important to ‘get a job in the future and to become self-sufficient’.
 She uses her friends’ mobile to communicate with the ‘external world’ and browse the internet.

 Banned from being on the streets

 Most days, other than school, Jamela is required to stay at home—because she is a girl.
 She is not allowed outside without her mother or aunt to escort her.
 She resents this lack of freedom: ‘I feel angry and depressed, like it is my fault.
 Everything is forbidden, everything is restricted and everywhere, always, you are supervised!’.

 Tuesdays and Thursdays are the best days of Jamela’s week – she is allowed to visit the Cultural and Free Though Association after school.
 At the centre she draws and engages in sports, science and other activities.
 For her, the programme is a ‘social club to vent, debrief and develop positive energy’.

 Jamela helps her mother make and serve dinner.
 When the food is ready, she calls her younger brothers from outside.
 ‘Men are consulted about the type of food they prefer; females are not consulted at all.
 Even at official dinners, men eat first, then women’.
 ‘Even at Eid, I am not allowed to be happy,’ I have to stay but ‘I want to see the slaughter of the sacrificial cow.
 I cried a lot when my uncle didn’t allow me to see that ritual because there were men at the slaughtering site’.

 Space to think

-Jamela struggles to balance her time between her homework and the chores: often she is only able to start doing her homework after dark.
-She uses a rechargeable lamp as electricity in Gaza is generally unstable and power cuts happen on a regular basis.
+Jamela struggles to balance her time between her homework and chores: often she is only able to start doing her homework after dark.
+She uses a rechargeable lamp as the electricity in Gaza often goes out.